maciekmalachowski/House-price-predictor/README.md

 ## Predictions and details

-To go to the details of the prediction click on it, it will take you to the next page, where you will find the details
+To go to the details of the prediction, click on it.
+It will take you to the next page, where you will find the details.

 ![](media/predictions.gif)